Cafe-style coffee at home

 Latte Art

-In order to pour latte art, you'll need to first have mastered the art of steaming milk, and even then, it takes a lot of practice to make the latte art look good.
+To pour latte art, you'll need to master steaming milk, and even then, it takes a lot of practice to make it look good.

 Swirl the espresso and milk together.
 Pour more of your milk slowly and evenly from fairly high, and then move the milk closer to the cup as you finish.
 Here's a video of our founder James creating some gorgeous latte art: As you can see, this is a pretty difficult technique to master.
 Here are some tips that might help you create that perfect pour: